 - We have a First Name column and a Last Name column for the employees.
 We will combine the two names to get a full name in the Full Name.

-- Write the First Name and then the Last Name for the first employee in the Full Name.
+- Write the First Name and then the Last Name of the first employee in the Full Name.
 Now when we are going to do the same for the second employee, Excel will show us suggestions of the Full Names for the second and rest of the employees.

 - Upon pressing the ENTER, we will get the full name of the rest of the employees.
 Alternatively, we can also press CTRL + E if Excel does not show us a suggestion.